 Itoman Haaray; a traditional and fun event in southernmost of Okinawa

-The Itoman Haaray takes place on Thursday, May 4th of the Lunar Calendar year.
-This day is actually June 6th 2019 of the Gregorian Calendar.
+The Itoman Haaray takes place on the May 4th of the Lunar Calendar.
+This day is actually June 21st 2023 of the Gregorian Calendar.
 Most people in Itoman adhere to the Lunar Calendar as it governs the tidal season.
 In Itoman, fishing is the epicenter of daily life.
 Everything revolves around it.
 And this is why the Haaray is so important to the people of Itoman; it is their way of praying for a prosperous fishing season and safe return home from the sea.
 The event features a variety of boat races in different categories, such as an internal junior high school competition or companies set against other companies.
 The main race, however, is centered around the district rivalries.

 During early summer, Haarii races can be seen all over the island in different towns.
 Communities use the old traditional fishing boats called “sabani” without the sail.
 Most races are similar throughout the island going from start to finish.
 But in Itoman, they have added another tradition separate from the other races.
 The crew has to tip the boat over at a halfway point, after which they have to straighten up the boat again, climb onboard, bail the water out, and continue to finish the race.
 Originally, Haarii was a festival for praying for a good catch and a safe voyage out to sea.
 In Itoman this is still the core of their beliefs.
 In recent years, the Haarii has been popularized welcoming people of all walks of life.